The-Foreigners/The-Foreigners.github.io/objectives.md

   - Acquire 'Clairvoyance' components.
 Use to observe Golden Grain tavern.
   - Is there an authority over Orlane that we can report to or may provide material support?
   - Where should we establish a base camp?
-    - In the woods or abandoned farm house outside of town or at Ailla's?
+    - In the woods or abandoned farm house outside of town?
+At Ailla's?
     - Should we hire guards?

 - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.